 - Personal Independence Payment (PIP)

 - War Widow’s or War Widower’s Pension

-You can find out if the benefits cap affects you by using the Benefits Cap calculator.
+You can find out more about how the benefits cap affects you here: Benefit cap: Benefits affected by the cap - GOV.UK (www.gov.uk)

-The amount of Housing Benefit and/or Council Tax Support that you receive is likely to reduce if you have a non-dependent person living in your home.
+The amount of benefits you receive is likely to reduce if you have a non-dependent person living in your home.